amenocturne/infinite-echoes/README.md

 The application features a drag-and-drop interface for building audio graphs with various sound generators, effects, and modifiers.

+The application is designed to be entirely client-side and can be hosted on any static web server.
+It does not require a traditional backend; all persistent state, such as saving and sharing compositions, is handled directly on the TON blockchain.

 ### Key Features

 - Visual audio graph creation with intuitive drag-and-drop interface